jillesvangurp/kt-search/docs/src/test/kotlin/documentation/manual/gettingstarted/whatisktsearch.md

 - All IO is now done using `suspend` functions and co-routines.
 I've found that I did not ever use the synchronous calls in the old es-kotlin-client and doing synchronous IO in Kotlin does not make a lot of sense.
 Especially not in a multi-platform library as the IO support for multi-platform kotlin is of course asynchronous only.
 - Functionality similar to the Repository class in the es-kotlin-client is also supported in Kt-Search.
 However, there were some API changes as we no longer can rely on Elastic's Java response model classes.
 Where needed, similar classes are provided for Kotlin and those are parsed with `kotlinx-serialization`.
 - Kt-search is now asynchronous only.
 Blocking IO in Kotlin just doesn't make a lot of sense and it's easy to make everything suspending.
 If you really need blocking behavior, just surround it with a `runBlocking`.

+## History of the project

+Kt-search 2.0 is the 2.0 release and fork of a project that started out being a full rewrite of es-kotlin-client.
+Development of that started in July 2018.
+Work on the 2.0 branch started in December 2021.
+The [es-kotlin-client](https://github.com/jillesvangurp/es-kotlin-client) project still exists but I no longer maintain it.
+As of April 2023, The 2.0 release is stable and the only thing I will support going forward.

+Before I created kt-search, I built various Java http clients for older versions of Elasticsearch dating back all the way to 2012, which is when I started using Elasticsearch while building my now defunct startup, localstre.am.
+This project builds on 10 years of using and working with Elasticsearch.
+At Inbot, we used our in house client for several years with Elasticsearch 1.x.
+I actually built an open source client for version 2.0, but we never upgraded to that version as version 5 was released soon after and broke compatibility.
+Later, I wrote another client on a customer project for version 5.x.
+This was before the Elastic's RestHighLevel client was finalized.

+The rewrite in `kt-search` 2.0 was necessitated by the deprecation of Elastic's RestHighLevelClient and the Opensearch fork of Elasticsearch created by Amazon.
+One of the things they forked is this deprecated `RestHighLevelClient` client.
+Except of course they changed all the package names, which makes supporting both very tedious.

+However, Elasticsearch and Opensearch still share the same REST API with only very minor variations mostly related to advanced features.
+For most common uses they are identical products.

+Kt-search, removes the dependency on the Java client entirely.
+This in turn makes it possible to use all the wonderful new libraries in the Kotlin ecosystem.
+Therefore, it also is a **Kotlin multi-platform library**.
+This is a feature we get for free simply by using what is there.
+Kotlin-multi platform makes it possible to use Elasticsearch or Opensearch on any platform where you can compile this library.

+Currently, that includes the **jvm** and **kotlin-js** compilers.
+However, it should be straightforward to compile this for e.g. IOS or linux as well using the **kotlin-native** compiler and the new **wasm** compiler.
+I just lack a project to test all this properly.

+You can use kt-search in Spring servers, Ktor servers, AWS lambda functions, node-js servers, web applications running in a browser, or native applications running on IOS and Android.
+I expect, people will mostly stick to using servers on the JVM, at least short term.
+But I have some uses in mind for building small dashboard UIs as web applications as well.
+Let me know what you do with this!